temo-123/climbing.ge/README.md

 ## About Laravel

-For php backand use laravel 8 (updated from 7.
-7 -> 8)
+For php backand use laravel 9 (Updated from 7 -> 8.
+Update from 8 -> 9)
     https://laravel.com/docs/8.x/releases (laravel documntation)
     https://laravel.com/docs/8.x/sanctum#api-token-authentication (Sanctum for SPA login)